Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: Introduction

 Principally, the efforts that updated the half-space to a finite domain act as corrections on the original infinite-depth model.
 The first model developed by Ravid \cite{Ravid1998} introduced a geometric bulge formation and failure criteria without modifying the original half-space balance equations.
+There failure was assessed with time integrated strain-criteria which estimated the time at which the target provided no additional resistance.
 It was followed \cite{Chocron2003} with an extension to handle projectile recovery after target failure and was applied to multi-target impacts which inspire our own demonstrations later in the paper.
 A separate back-face model was also developed by Walker \cite{Walker1999bulge}, which also included bulging and failure \cite{Chocron1999} within the target but with a updated momentum balance that properly addressed the finite domain.
-Both models are remarkably effective at capturing finite target response, and a comparison of their performance against a hydro-code as shown in Figure~\ref{fig:thicktest}.
+Both models are remarkably effective at capturing finite target response, and a comparison of their performance against a hydro-simulation as shown in Figure~\ref{fig:thicktest}.
 This borrowed \cite{Chocron2003} scenario is made up of a 49.9 cm tungsten projectile of 1.65 cm diameter as it impacts a 30 cm thick steel target followed by a half-space witness plate 10 cm behind the finite target.
-Within the plot, we see the nose and tail velocity profiles of the two discussed models compared against a matched hydro-code result.
+Within the plot, we see the nose and tail velocity profiles of the two discussed models compared against a matched hydro-simulation result.
 Note that the plot styles are matching for nose and tail history traces as there is no ambiguity: nose velocity is lower and tail velocity is higher.
 The hollow dots indicate when the respective analytic models affect failure.

 In Figure~\ref{fig:thicktest}, we see that the Ravid model performs well, and we find it's strain-failure cutoffs are relatively easy to tune for triggering the projectile recovery phase of the calculation.
-But despite those results, it is apparent is that the Walker back-face more correctly captures nose reacceleration via the more rigorous treatment of the momentum balance.
+But despite those results, it is apparent that the Walker back-face model more correctly captures nose reacceleration via the more rigorous treatment of the momentum balance.
 As can be seen by the smooth transition after failure, this treatment results in the projectile recovery phase becoming largely insensitive to the specific failure strains.
 Between the two models then, it is apparent that Walker's approach to the finite domain better captures the dynamics of a weakening target.